Cafetier/TP1/README.md

 ## What is left to do
 ### PHP
+- Add to cart/wishlist
+- Remove from cart/wishlist
 - Nullable checkbox for each filter (so you can deactivate the filter)
 - [Shop] Reset btn doesnt work
 - Combine images/colors/sizes into array